fountainstudios/AIMakecodeMarkdown/PatternRecognition_ACT4.md

-# Activity 1 – The great blue.
+# Activity 4 – Who is that ocelot?

 ### @explicitHints true
 ### @hideIteration true